April 1, 2023

 Enbridge Gas will be ending this billing service.
 Your service provider(s) may ask you to provide payment information directly to them.
 Visit Charges From Other Companies (Open Bill Program) | Enbridge Gas for more information.

-As part of the federal government's carbon pollution pricing program, a carbon charge applies to fossil fuels sold in Ontario, including natural gas.
-Effective April 1, 2023, the federal carbon charge has increased to from 9.79 to 12.39 cents per cubic meter of natural gas.
+As part of the federal government's carbon pricing program, a carbon charge applies to fossil fuels sold in Ontario, including natural gas.
+Effective April 1, 2024, the federal carbon charge is 15.25 cents per cubic meter of natural gas.
 This charge increases annually each April.
 The federal carbon charge is included on customers’ bills, with the exception of customer facilities that hold an exemption certificate issued by the federal government.

-All of the money that we collect for the federal carbon charge goes to the federal government.
-Learn more about the federal carbon pollution pricing program from the Government of Canada.
+All of the money that we collect for the federal carbon charge goes to the government.
+Learn more about the federal carbon pricing program from the Government of Canada.

 Different areas of the province are served by a different mix of natural gas transportation pipelines and gas supply sources, and as such, the costs for Enbridge Gas to buy gas supplies and transportation services from the market vary by location.
 In addition, the costs to build and maintain a distribution pipeline system varies by the geographic location for several reasons including different soil conditions (e.g. rockier soil in the north), population density and the distance between homes/businesses and the need for and timing of infrastructure expansions and maintenance.
 These costs differences are reflected in the four geographically based rate zones.